calvan-liang/calvan-liang.github.io/projects/helpinghands.md

 As a virtual team project, the absolute first thing the team has to establish is communication.
 We decided to use **[Discord](https://discord.com/)**.
 Discord is a platform where users can join a "server" and send messages in text channels, make voice calls, make video calls, send files, and send links within that server.
 Such a multipurpose platform is perfect for what we required.

+The process for implementing the Helping Hands mobile application was rather chaotic.
+This may be due to our inexperience in working on a project that is solely virtual.
+We did several voice call conferences, but it was difficult to convey and express our ideas through words only.
+Imagine trying to describe how an application would exactly look and function solely in words.
+We eventually conjured up a general idea and a team member was able to scribble out a mockup.
+Although it is extremely rough, this mockup was the thing we needed to set our plan in motion.

+For the framework, we chose to use **[React-Native](https://reactnative.dev/)**.
+React-Native was chosen because most of our team members already have some experience with the **[React](https://reactjs.org/)** Javacript Library.
+We also needed a back-end service that gives us the ability to store things in a database and do authentication for user log-in purposes.
+Firebase, a service developed by Google, fulfilled that purpose sufficiently.

 ## The Helping Hands Application

 Here are the team's **[Devpost](https://devpost.com/software/helping-hands-o96srp)** and **[GitHub](https://github.com/HACC2020/HACCsgiving)**